October 11, 2022

 • Building amenities (common spaces, laundry, gym)

-Sometimes it can take a few months to find the right apartment, so be sure to start the process early.
-You don’t want to still be looking for a place to live just a few weeks before your move-in date.
-Keep in mind that if you’re looking for an apartment with special accommodations, such as one that’s pet-friendly or has a covered garage, it may take even longer.
+Sometimes finding the right apartment can take a few months, so start the process early.
+You don't want to be still looking for a place to live just a few weeks before your move-in date.
+Keep in mind that if you're looking for an apartment with special accommodations, such as one that's pet-friendly or has a covered garage, it may take even longer.

-If your timeline for moving is flexible, there are certain times of the year when apartments are not as competitive and rent is cheaper.
+As we have discussed above, If your timeline for moving is flexible, there are times of the year when apartments are less competitive, and rent is cheaper.
 By being strategic about your search, you can score a better deal as a first-time renter.
-Summer is a popular time of the year to move because the weather is warmer, which makes it easier to move — but it’s also a highly competitive season for renters.
+Summer is a popular time of the year to move because the warmer weather makes it easier to move — but it's also a highly competitive season for renters.
 As the school year approaches, the rental market is usually cluttered with high school graduates and college students looking for a place to live.
 During the winter, you may be able to find an apartment at a reduced cost since demand is typically lower, but there may not be as many apartments available.

-The U.S. Department of Housing and Urban Development recommends spending no more than 30% of your gross income on rent.
-When this isn’t possible, teaming up with a roommate is a good way to offset your living expenses.
-However, before choosing a roommate, consider what compromises you’re prepared to make and what you definitely can’t tolerate.
+The U.S. Department of Housing and Urban Development recommends spending at most 30% of your gross income on rent.
+When this isn't possible, teaming up with a roommate is an excellent way to offset your living expenses.
+However, before choosing a roommate, consider what compromises you're prepared to make and what your non-negotiables are.
 Here are some important questions to ask potential roommates:

 • What are your cleanliness standards?